 Fasta serves Fast Pasta – Warm Bowls, Cold Bowls and DIY pasta bowls.

-From what we have seen, South Beach Singapore should become an exciting dining destination and clubbing & entertainment hot spot.
-It has something for everyone – leisure weekend breakfast, business lunch, romantic dinner, celebratory drinks or serious clubbing.
-With its progressive openings its hip and fun quotient will surely increase.
-We will update this post when we visit South Beach again.
+South Beach Singapore is an exciting dining destination & entertainment hot spot.
+It has something for everyone – leisure weekend breakfast, business lunch, lazy afternoon tea, romantic dinner or celebratory drinks.

 30 Beach Road